Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 4. Shearing Machines

-Shearing machines are cutting tools especially used for cutting sheet metal in parallel lines.
-They separate the material precisely by using two strong blades that collide with substantial force.
+Shearing machines are specialized cutting tools that precisely cut sheet metal in straight lines.
+They work by using two powerful blades that come together with great force to separate the material.
 They are crucial for the initial stage of metal sheets and come in different shapes, ranging from manual hand shears to large-scale hydraulic and mechanical systems.
-These machines are commonly used for industries including automotive, appliance manufacturing, and construction, wherein sheet metal is a main material.
+These machines are commonly used for industries including automotive, appliance manufacturing, and construction, wherein the sheet metal is a main material.

 5. Plasma Cutting Machines